-Most first time tractor owners will have a lot of questions.
+First-time tractor owners should have lots of questions.
 Please do not be too embarassed to get a quick lesson in tractor operation from the salesman or previous owner.
 The only stupid question is the one not asked that could have saved time, money, or prevented an injury.
-Then, as soon as you can, Get The Manuals!
-It is unfortunate that most modern manuals are poorly-translated Chinese, that contain little more than warnings and cautions.
-Most of us are now in the habit of tossing useless manuals out with the rest of the packaging trash.
+Get The Manuals!
+It is unfortunate that most modern manuals are poorly-translated Chinese, with any useful information completely buried by all the unnecessary warning and caution statements.
+Most of us toss the useless manuals out with the rest of the packaging.
 That was not the case when these tractors were built.
-The Operator's Manual is very well written, and is loaded with essential information.
+The Operator's Manuals are very well written, and loaded with very helpful information.

 "Get the Manuals" appears in many places on this site.
-This generates no revenue for the site, it's just my best advice for the new owner of any potentially dangerous machinery.
-The Operators Manual, Shop Manual, Parts Book, and other printed information for most tractors are easy to find on Amazon and other sites.
-The images below are linked to the site that sells manuals on CD.
-That's what I use.
+This generates no revenue for me, it's just my best advice for the new owner of any dangerous machinery.
+The Operator's Manual, Shop Manuals, Parts Books, and other printed information for most tractors are easy to find on Amazon and other sites.
+The images below are linked to a site that sells manuals on CD.

 If you got here searching for free wiring diagrams, all of my 6 volt and 12 volt tractor wiring diagrams can be found and downloaded from my MAIN 12 VOLT PAGE.